 About Us & Review Policy

-Riley is a board game novice, with some experience on the Podcasting end (Groupcast, even made it onto Rooster Teeth's AHWU 134!).
-Prior to starting Desks and Dorks, he has only While new to the board game end of things, crazy ideas are kind of his thing.
+Riley is an experienced retail manager and board game novice, only getting into the industry (both designing, and playing!) after co-founding Desks and Dorks.
+He even wrote about his sudden leap into the industry in Issue #12 of Tabletop Spirit.
+He embodies his “Desk” nickname by focusing on the back-end and behind-the-scenes part of Desks and Dorks.
+While new to the board game end of things, crazy ideas are kind of his thing.
 He runs the Twitter page, Facebook, and Email, as well as all of the backend stuff on the Website and Streaming Platforms!

 Desks and Dorks Review Policy

 Transparency and honesty is key.
 Desks and Dorks began as the brainchild of two friends.
 It started from a simple, honest desire to make something we enjoyed and bring it to people we thought would enjoy it.
 In an effort to keep that spirit alive here’s a few things that you should know for how we review games.
 All of our Reviews are done in partnership with Let's Play Games and Hobbies of Hanover, PA, and we have a rotating selection of our physical review games there so that listeners can try them for themselves after watching!

 If you're a designer or publisher and would like Desks and Dorks to review your game, just shoot us an email and we can chat more!
 We traditionally post videos up 4-6 weeks after receipt of the game, unless otherwise discussed.